xonai-computing/xonai-benchmarks/README.md

 includes both steps in a single program.

 To build the cloudbench module, the Databricks [SQL perf library](https://github.com/databricks/spark-sql-perf) needs to be compiled first with the command `sbt +package`.
-The resulting JAR file should then be placed into a `cloudbench/libs folder`.
+The resulting JAR file should then be placed into a `cloudbench/libs` folder.
-The cloudbench submodule can now be compiled via `sbt assembly` and the resulting JAR file (_xonai-benchmarks/cloudbench/target/scala-2.12/cloudbench-assembly-1.0.jar_) can now be used for local or cloud benchmarks:
+The cloudbench submodule can now be compiled via `sbt assembly` and the resulting JAR file (_xonai-benchmarks/cloudbench/target/scala-2.12/cloudbench-assembly-1.0.jar_) can be used for local or cloud benchmarks:

 ### Local Execution
 The following command executes all TPC-H queries in local mode: